Trump cuts off U.S. funding to WHO, pending review

 “China has been working very hard to contain the Coronavirus.
 The United States greatly appreciates their efforts and transparency.
 It will all work out well.
 In particular, on behalf of the American People, I want to thank President Xi!”
 Mr. Trump tweeted Jan.
 24, as the virus swamped the city of Wuhan.

-Mr. Trump responded to a question about his praise indirectly, pointing to his trade deal and the need for Mr. Xi to live up to it.

-One week later, Mr. Trump decided to ban foreign nationals who’d been in China over the past 14 days from entering the U.S.
+One week later, Mr. Trump decided to ban foreign national who’d been in China over the past 14 days from entering the U.S.

 The president said his move prevented a far worse outbreak, though critics say he squandered that time by failing to set up a robust diagnostics program and supply chain during February.